mark-watson/Java-AI-Book/manuscript/nlp.md

       }
 ~~~~~~~~

 This same scheme is used to test for multi-word human names.
-The
-top-level utility method **getProperNames** is used to find human and
-place names in text.
-The code in **getProperNames** is intentionally easy
-to understand but not very efficient because of all of the temporary
-test strings that need to be constructed.
+The top-level utility method **getProperNames** is used to find human and place names in text.
+The code in **getProperNames** is intentionally easy to understand but not very efficient because of all of the temporary test strings that need to be constructed.

 ## Automatically Assigning Tags to Text

-By tagging I mean assigning zero or more categories like “politics”,
-“economy”, etc. to text based on the words contained in the text.
-While
-the code for doing this is simple there is usually much work to do to
-build a word count database for different classifications.
+By tagging I mean assigning zero or more categories like “politics”, “economy”, etc. to text based on the words contained in the text.
+While the code for doing this is simple there is usually much work to do to build a word count database for different classifications.
+The approach we use here is often called "bag of words" because the words in input text matter but not the order of words in text or proximity to other words.

-I have been working on commercial products for automatic tagging and
-semantic extraction for about ten years (see www.knowledgebooks.com if
-you are interested).
-In this section I will show you some simple
-techniques for automatically assigning tags or categories to text using
-some code snippets from my own commercial product.
-We will use a set of
-tags for which I have collected word frequency statistics.
+I have been working on open source products for automatic tagging and semantic extraction for since the 1990s (see my old web site www.knowledgebooks.com if you are interested).
+In this section I will show you some simple techniques for automatically assigning tags or categories to text.
+We will use a set of tags for which I have collected word frequency statistics.
 For example,
-a tag of “Java” might be associated with the use of the words “Java,”
-“JVM,” “Sun,” etc. You can find my pre-trained tag data in the file:
+a tag of “Java” might be associated with the use of the words “Java,” “JVM,” “Sun,” etc. You can find my pre-trained tag data in the file:

 {line-numbers=off}
 ~~~~~~~~